-In 2010, the GREEN AWARDS is inviting participation to recognise creative excellence in 16 categories from every part of the world, ranging across marketing and media disciplines – advertising, public relations and direct marketing, amongst others.
-Aware of innovations in marketing communications, the GREEN AWARDS 2010 features three new categories:
+In 2010, the Global Green awards is inviting participation to recognise creative excellence in 16 categories from every part of the world, ranging across marketing and media disciplines – advertising, public relations and direct marketing, among others.
+Aware of innovations in marketing communications, the Global Green awards 2010 features three new categories:

 - Best Green Educational Project for demonstrated ability to influence behaviour in learning environments towards a long term sustainable agenda.

 - Best Green Product Innovation to award organisations that have effectively incorporated sustainability in their bottom line through the creation of ‘green’ products.